vishnurs/shakesearch/README.md

 ### Implemented
 1. The results include "play name" and "Act number"
-    * Implemented "play name" retrieval in search.
+    * Implemented "play name" in search results.
 Tried doing it with Regex, since it was not working I have split the complete files into individual plays and the search is done in all the files.
-    * Implemented "ACT" number search with regex and using other apis of suffixarray package.
+    * Implemented "ACT" number in search results with regex and using other apis of suffixarray package.

 2. Changed the search function to a goroutine.